KNW-136 ORGANIZE RADIO PROGRAMMED MEMORIES

 • All repeaters within 100 miles or so of Houston

 That concludes tonight’s training.
-Are there any questions, comments or suggested additions to this material?
+If there are any questions, comments or suggested additions to this material, come now?

 Thanks, this is (callsign) clear to net control.